Joshua-Beatty/TagStudio/CONTRIBUTING.md

 #### Running Locally

 - Lint code with by moving into the `/tagstudio` directory with `cd tagstudio` and running `ruff --config ../pyproject.toml`.
-- Format code with `ruff format` inside the repository directory
+- Format code with `poetry run ruff format` inside the repository directory

 Ruff is also available as a VS Code [extension](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff), PyCharm [plugin](https://plugins.jetbrains.com/plugin/20574-ruff), and [more](https://docs.astral.sh/ruff/integrations/).